radxa-repo/rbuild/README.md

 ## Default image configuration

-* Default hostname, user, and password are all `radxa`
+* Default user and password are all `radxa`
 * Default user is in `sudo` group
 * SSH is disabled by default to prevent unauthorized access.
 Host key will be generated at first boot.
 * First boot will expand the system partition to fill the storage media

+Please check out the [first boot configuration script](https://github.com/radxa-repo/rbuild/tree/main/common/overlays/common/config/before.txt).

 ## Documentation
 Please visit [Radxa Documentation](https://radxa-doc.github.io/).